Elevatory/ui5-basecontroller/README.md

 Another option is to use a bundler and a transpiler to create a serve & build step that automates the process of including npm modules into UI5 applications.

+Luckily there is a great project [UI5 Tooling Extensions for NPM Package Consumption](https://www.npmjs.com/package/ui5-tooling-modules) that does all of that for you.
+Check it out.

 # Usage
 As soon as you have `BaseController.js` in you source folder, you can use it in any UI5 Code file.
 You will most likely use it as a parent class for your controllers.

 ## Create an Instance
 The base controller is designed to the be parent class of all your controllers.
-That means that yout controllers should extend the Base Controller class.
+That means that your controllers should extend the BaseController class.

 ### Extending the Base Controller
 ```TS